zackhitch/Computer-Architecture-One/LS8-SPEC.md

 1. Disable further interrupts.
 2. Clear the bit in the IS register.
-3. The address of the next instruction is pushed on the stack.
+3. The PC is pushed on the stack.
 4. Registers R0-R7 are pushed on the stack in that order.
 5. The address (_vector_ in interrupt terminology) of the appropriate handler is looked up from the interrupt vector table.